 We don’t know what the structure of the story will be, but it seems The Bad Batch could likely fit into the mold of current animation.

 Lastly, we have to look at the creative team.
 All of the executive producers for The Bad Batch worked or produced Star Wars Resistance being Dave Filoni, Carrie Beck, Brad Rau, Athena Portillo, Jennifer Corbett, and Josh Rimes.
 Corbett is also the head writer.
-She did NOT work on either Clone Wars or Resistance.
+She did NOT work on either Clone Wars or Rebels.
 Her only prior Star Wars credit is Resistance.
 She also was a writer for NCIS, in which police procedurals tend to be about the day to day lives of police officers.
 They tend to be more character driven, personal stories.

 But we’ll see!
 This is me speculating and I’ll be happy to be wrong if The Bad Batch ends up being a canon-defining series.
 At the moment, I just don’t see it happening.
 I believe it will follow the trends of modern animation and Resistance to function in a different way than Clone Wars and Star Wars Rebels did.
 It will be like a Star Wars novel brought to life in animation to give us a glimpse into the lives of Clone Force 99 as the galaxy changes around them.